Jonathing/Jonathing/README.md

 ## I'm also a programmer

 - How could I be on GitHub and not have any sort of relation with computer programming?
 I code in Java and am learning other OOP languages such as C++ and C#.
 - I am mainly known online for helping around with Minecraft mods.
-I am the lead QA for [Cryptic Mushroom](https://crypticmushroom.com/) and am an active contributor for [Modding Legacy](https://moddinglegacy.com/).
+I am the lead QA for [Cryptic Mushroom](https://crypticmushroom.com/) and a developer for [Modding Legacy](https://moddinglegacy.com/).

 ### Places you can find me